ivylikethevine/saffron/README.md

 ##### Internal Routing

 For configuring docker containers that talk to each other, you can replace `localhost` with the `container_name` of the service to network, as long as both are inside of the same `compose.yaml`.
 For example, connecting prowlarr & sonarr, you can use `prowlarr:9696` and `sonarr:8989`.
 If the containers are not in the same stack, this will require a bridge connection.
 An example of a bridge is included in `servarr` and `torrent`.
-To connect to `servarr` from `torrent`, `qbittorrenTVpn` must use the `servarr_bridge` network.
+To connect to `servarr` from `torrent`, `qbittorrentvpn` must use the `servarr_bridge` network.

 ##### Env Files

-This project has two types of `.env` files:
+This project has 3 types of `.env` files:

 1. `.env` - this type is natively loaded by dockge, allowing for Web UI editing + templating for paths.
 This is the place that VPN credentials, etc. should be stored since they will not be committed.
     - if stacks throw errors about undefined variables, make sure to define those variables in the `.env` for that stack.
     - these files are ignored by git, so they can locally hold some credentials (such as VPN logins) + personal folder routing
 2. `.env.public` - this holds basic preconfigurations for each container to work and should be changed with caution.
 They are not available in the Dockge Web UI.
+3. `common.env.public` - preconfiguration shared between many services.

 ### Creating a Saffron-Styled compose from Scratch <a id="saffron-example"></a>